joshshiman/picklejar/README.md

 PickleJar is a frictionless platform that helps groups of friends democratically and anonymously decide on hangout plans.
 Inspired by Music League and LettuceMeet, it removes the awkwardness and indecision from group planning.

+From the moment someone hits the homepage, they’re dropped straight into a beautiful, typeform-style flow to create a new PickleJar.
+As soon as the host finishes, they get a **single shareable link** that guests can use for **everything**: joining, suggesting ideas, voting, and viewing the final result.

 ---

 ## 🎯 The Problem